sap-tutorials/sap-build-process-automation/tutorials/spa-create-decision/spa-create-decision.md

     > A decision table is a tabular representation of the rule with If and Then header and row columns.
 If-header columns contain the expressions, which are evaluated, and Then-header columns contain the result structure that will be returned after the decision is run.

-10. You will now configure the conditions.
-Under **Data Types**:
+9. You will now configure the conditions.
+Under **Vocabulary**:
-    - Select **Sales Order Input**,
+    - Select **Sales Order Input** data type,
     - From the dropdown, choose the inputs `shippingCountry` and `orderAmount`,
     - Choose **Next Step** button.

     <!-- border -->![002](018.png)

-11. Configure the output or result of the decision table.
+10. Configure the output or result of the decision table.
+Under **Result Vocabulary**:
-    - Under **Result Vocabulary**, choose **Approver Output**,
-    - Under Data Type, select **Approver Output**
+    - Select **Approver Output** data type,
     - From the dropdown, choose outputs `UserGroup` and `Email`,
     - Choose **Next Step** button.

     <!-- border -->![002](019.png)

-12. Review and choose **Create** button to create the rule.
+11. Review and choose **Create** button to create the rule.

     <!-- border -->![002](020.png)

     > You can use the Settings option to easily define these If and Then header expressions with inline suggestions or free-flow typing.

-13. In the newly created **Decision Table**, add values to condition and result columns.
+12. In the newly created **Decision Table**, add values to condition and result columns.

     <!-- border -->![002](021.png)

-14. Click in the first field (first column)
+13. Click in the first field (first column)

     <!-- border -->![002](022.png)

-15. Type EXISTSIN, and choose **exists in** from Array Operators.
+14. Type EXISTSIN, and choose **exists in** from Array Operators.

     <!-- border -->![002](023.png)

-16. Continue typing, and write this expression: **EXISTSIN ['United Kingdom' , 'India' , 'Germany']**.
+15. Continue typing, and write this expression: **EXISTSIN ['United Kingdom' , 'India' , 'Germany']**.
 After you have finished, press Enter key or click outside the input field to confirm.

     > You can either type-in the entire expression as free-flow or use the context help to write the expression.